CTC++ supports Symbian OS C/C++ code test coverage

 - Builds with CTC++ can be done

-- In command-line mode (abld and sbs)
+- In command-line mode (abld, sbs and Qt toolchains)

 - Call for latest status of Carbide.c++ IDE integration